-With the hang-fire drama of the US election inflaming the internet and crisis fatigue gnawing at our collective mental health, this might be a good time to turn away from the news, take several deep breaths, spend a minute communing with whatever humans, pets, plants, trees, shrubs, or other living objects are nearby, and then think about what steps we can each take, without waiting, to pull democracy back from the cliff edge.
+Some days ago, as the hang-fire drama of the US election was inflaming the internet and crisis fatigue seemed to be gnawing an ever-widening hole in our collective mental health, I decided it was time to turn away from the news, take several deep breaths, spend a minute communing with any humans, pets, plants, trees, shrubs, or other living objects that were nearby, and think about what steps we could each take, without waiting, to pull democracy back from the cliff edge.

-This article is about six patterns of alternative democracy that we can start building now — in our communities and organizations, and in our politics and nations — for a stronger and more powerful democratic fabric that both resists tyranny and sustains life.
+This post is the result.
+It is about six patterns of democracy that we can start building now — in our communities and organizations, and in our politics and nations — for a stronger and more powerful democratic fabric that both resists tyranny and sustains life.

 Scale: bringing democracy home